Skip to main content

 Academic

 The translation of raw physiological data from consumer-grade wearables into accurate, actionable inferences about an individual’s endocrine status represents a significant frontier in computational health.
-This process is predicated on the application of sophisticated statistical (ML) models.
+This process is predicated on the application of sophisticated statistical machine learning (ML) models.

 These models are designed to identify complex, non-linear patterns within high-dimensional time-series data, patterns that are often imperceptible to human observers but correspond to the subtle physiological shifts dictated by hormonal fluctuations.
 The capacity of these algorithms to predict health states from seemingly ancillary data streams is rapidly advancing, moving from academic research into real-world application by commercial entities.